 What a time to be alive…

 Fitting, that I was in the middle of, and am now through, my reading of Neil deGrasse Tyson’s Starry Messenger: Cosmic Perspectives on Civilization, which was as much an overdue calibration of my inner child’s scientific wonder as it was hilarious, enlightening, and heartening.
-It’s a book that asks us to step outside our egos and look at civilization through the cosmic lens—not to make us feel small, but to encourage us to act big.
+It’s a book that asks us to step outside our egos and look at civilization through the cosmic lens—not to make us feel small, but to get us to think big.

 Takeaways for the Everyday